Biography of Thomas Hardy

 1862: Hardy moves to London and takes up employment with the architect Arthur Blomfield and lives in Kilburn.

 1863: He becomes engaged to Eliza Nicholls.
-Wins prizes from the Royal Institute of British architects and the Architectural Association.
-Becomes interested in art and is a frequent visitor to the National Gallery.
+He wins prizes from the Royal Institute of British Architects and the Architectural Association.
+He becomes interested in art and is a frequent visitor to the National Gallery.

 1866: His relationship with Eliza Nicholls finishes.

 1867: Hardy leaves London and resumes working for Hicks in Dorchester.
-Begins his first novel “The Poor Man and the Lady”.
+He begins his first novel “The Poor Man and the Lady”.

 1869: The publishers Chapman and Hall reject his novel in February.
 In April he moves to the practice of G. R. Crickmay in Weymouth and settles in lodgings.
 “The Poor Man” is rejected by two other publishers but he starts on “Desperate Remedies”.